Report: Navy ships face growing maintenance delays, costs | Federal News Network

 “Over time this situation has resulted in worsening ship conditions and increased costs to repair and sustain ships,” the GAO said.

 A spokesperson for Naval Surface Forces said the Navy appreciates the GAO’s recommendations for improving maintenance delivery times.
-The goal is for 75 warships — the figure doesn’t include aircraft carriers, sealift ships or submarines — out of the 164 in the surface force to be mission capable on any given day, said Lt.
-Cmdr.
+The goal is 75 mission capable ships — this figure doesn’t include aircraft carriers, sealift ships or submarines — among the 164 ships assigned to the Surface Force, said Cmdr.
 Arlo Abrahamson.

 “This imperative for 75 mission capable ships drives every program and action we take, and across our force, the enterprise is aligned to reach this north star,” Vice Adm.
 Roy Kitchener, commander of Naval Surface Forces, said this month at a Surface Navy Association event.

-Note: This story has been corrected to fix the title of Cmdr.
-Arlo Abrahamson.